-Clean off excess sealant along the edges of the joint.
-Use the same process for every joint until the work is completed
+Clean off any excess sealant and then use the same process for every joint until the work is completed.

 Any cut lengths should be de-burred and touched up with touch-up paint supplied prior to installation.
 For more information or further assistance, please contact us.